Zoning Board of Adjustment

 The ZBA consists of five residents of the city appointed by the City Council.
 In addition to the five regular members, two supernumerary members are appointed to serve at the call of the chairman in the absence of regular members.
 Their term of office is three years.

-to receive the legal notices and updates for the Planning Commission, Zoning Board of Adjustment, and Historic Preservation Commission.
+Subscribe to our mailing list to receive legal notices and updates for the Planning Commission, Zoning Board of Adjustment and Historic Preservation Commission.
 This is a free service and you may unsubscribe at any time.